luispflamminger/gateway-kong-charts/README.md

 ### License

 To allow Kong to start as enteprise edition, you need a valid enterprise license.
-The license is stored as secret and will be pulled by the TIF-Pipeline-Operator to be deployed in the cluster.

 ### Database